dlt-hub/dlt/docs/website/docs/walkthroughs/run-a-pipeline.md

 ## 1. Write and execute pipeline script

-Once you [created a new pipeline](create-a-pipeline) or [added an existing one](add-a-pipeline) you want to use it to load data.
-You need to write (or [customize](add-a-pipeline#3-customize-or-write-a-pipeline-script)) a pipeline script, like the one below that loads the data from chess.com API.
+Once you [created a new pipeline](create-a-pipeline) or [added an verified source](add-a-verified-source) you want to use it to load data.
+You need to write (or [customize](add-a-verified-source#3-customize-or-write-a-pipeline-script)) a pipeline script, like the one below that loads the data from chess.com API.

 ```python
 import dlt